drewvankuiken/drewvankuiken.github.io/_pages/research.md

 author_profile: true
 ---
 ### Active Research
 My research is in progress.
-Currently, I'm thinking about innovation spillovers and market power in new product markets and internships as an optimal monitoring design.
+Currently, I'm thinking about innovation spillovers and market power in new product markets and conglomerate/focused firm innovation strategies.

 ### Recent Presentations
 * 2022 Summer Reading Group: [The Global Race for Talent, by Marta Prado](/files/Global_Race_for_Talent.pdf)